 Medical Devices | GMPs/QSRs

 Most medical devices must be manufactured in accordance with FDA’s good manufacturing practice (GMP) regulations, now known as the Quality System Regulations (or QSRs).
 The QSRs represent the GMP program FDA implements for medical devices in the United States, and they are the closest of all of FDA’s GMP regulations to the more internationally recognized International Standards Organization (ISO) process.
-However, in contrast to ISO, the FDA QSRs emphasize the medical device design control procedures and device design history.
-This is different from most other countries, which focus instead on the device specifications and effectiveness.
+However, in contrast to ISO, the FDA QSRs emphasize medical device design control procedures and device design history.

-FDAImports.com, LLC can bring to your manufacturing process former FDA medical device inspectors and FDA compliance officers who can evaluate your medical device design, history, and manufacturing records and process to ensure compliance with FDA’s QSRs.
+FDAImports.com, LLC can bring to your manufacturing process former FDA medical device facility inspectors and compliance officers who can evaluate your standard operating procedure, quality polices, and manufacturing records to ensure compliance with FDA’s QSRs.